 If you wish to exercise these rights you should send the request in the first instance to: email@example.com.

 This Privacy Notice sets out our current policy as regards the maintenance and processing of personal data.
 It does not form, and should in no way be construed as, a contract and no contractual rights or causes of action shall arise in relation to or in consequence of the content of this Privacy Notice.

 Changes to this Privacy Notice

 We keep this Privacy Notice under review and any updates will appear on our website at www.hfl.co.gg.
-We last updated this Privacy Notice on 10 January 2022.
+We last updated this Privacy Notice in February 2023.